NOMINATION form available HERE

-The winner is invited to give a keynote address on a topic of their choice at the NZIFST annual conference.
-The name of the winner is not made public until announced at the conference when an engraved plaque is presented and citation read.
-The address and citation are published in Food New Zealand journal.
+The winner presents a keynote address on a topic of their choice at the NZIFST annual conference and this address and winner's citation are published in Food New Zealand journal.

-See the list of past J C Andrews Award Winners
+See the list J C Andrews Award Winners

 In 1945, as President of the NZ Institute of Chemistry, Dr J C Andrews took as the theme for his Presidential Address the topic “Food and Food Technology” saying: